-The Lux Sellers collectively own 5,007,828 shares of Common Stock.
+The Lux Sellers collectively own 5,020,331 shares of Common Stock.
 Each member of the Lux Family Group could be deemed to beneficially own all the shares of Common Stock owned by the other members of the Lux Family Group.
 However, each member of the Lux Family Group disclaims beneficial ownership of the shares of Common Stock held by the other members of the Lux Family Group.

 Pursuant to a Shareholders' Agreement dated April 1, 2021 among the Company, the Lux Sellers, Karen Seaberg and Lori Mingus, the Lux Sellers have the right to nominate (i) two directors to the Company's board of directors for so long as they continue to own at least 15% of the Company's outstanding shares of Common Stock, and (ii) one director to the Company's board of directors for so long as they continue to own at least 10% but less than 15% of the Company's outstanding shares of Common Stock.
 Karen Seaberg and Lori Mingus have agreed to vote all of the shares of Common Stock that they beneficially own in favor of the election of the Lux Sellers' director nominees.
-As a result of the entry into the Shareholders' Agreement, each member of the Lux Family Group could be deemed to have shared voting power over the 3,596,801 shares of Common Stock held by Karen Seaberg and Lori Mingus.
+As a result of the entry into the Shareholders' Agreement, each member of the Lux Family Group could be deemed to have shared voting power over the 3,927,032 shares of Common Stock beneficially owned by Karen Seaberg and Lori Mingus.
+Each member of the Lux Family Group disclaims beneficial ownership of the shares of Common Stock held by Karen Seaberg and Lori Mingus.

-- (f) Includes 96 shares of Common Stock held by her spouse and 56,432 shares held in a trust over which Ms. Mingus has sole voting and dispositive power.
-Also includes 406,464 shares held by Seaberg MGP Holdings LP and 47,648 shares of Common Stock held by the Seaberg Family Foundation over which Ms. Mingus may be deemed to have shared voting and dispositive power (Ms. Mingus disclaims beneficial ownership of these shares of Common Stock except to the extent of her pecuniary interest therein).
-Excludes 82,074 shares that are held in trust for Ms. Mingus's benefit, but for which she does not have voting or dispositive powers and disclaims beneficial ownership. - (g) Includes 25,938 shares of Common Stock held directly and 8,840 shares of Common Stock held in a trust.
+- (e) Includes 96 shares of Common Stock held by her spouse and 53,801 shares held in a trust over which Ms. Mingus has sole voting and dispositive power.
+Also includes 405,276 shares held by Seaberg MGP Holdings LP and 44,454 shares of Common Stock held by the Seaberg Family Foundation over which Ms. Mingus may be deemed to have shared voting and dispositive power (Ms. Mingus disclaims beneficial ownership of these shares of Common Stock except to the extent of her pecuniary interest therein).
+Excludes 79,082 shares that are held in trust for Ms. Mingus's benefit, but for which she does not have voting or dispositive powers and disclaims beneficial ownership. - (f) Includes 789 shares of Common Stock held directly, 90,856 shares of Common Stock in an IRA, 2,323,971 shares of Common Stock held by Cray MGP Holdings LP over which Ms. Seaberg has sole voting and dispositive power.
+Also includes 405,276 shares held by Seaberg MGP Holdings LP, 44,454 shares of Common Stock held by the Seaberg Family Foundation and 235,178 shares of Common Stock held by the Cloud & Sarah Cray Family Foundation over which Ms. Seaberg may be deemed to share voting and dispositive power (Ms. Seaberg disclaims beneficial ownership of these shares of Common Stock except to the extent of her pecuniary interest therein).
+Ms. Mingus is a beneficiary of one of the trusts that holds 62,170 shares.

-- (h) Includes 1,114 shares of Common Stock held directly, 99,066 shares of Common Stock in an IRA, 2,358,709 shares of Common Stock held by Cray MGP Holdings LP over which Ms. Seaberg has sole voting and dispositive power and 384,941 shares held in various trusts over which Ms. Seaberg has sole voting and dispositive power.
-Also includes 406,464 shares held by Seaberg MGP Holdings LP, 47,648 shares of Common Stock held by the Seaberg Family Foundation and 242,331 shares of Common Stock held by the Cloud & Sarah Cray Family Foundation over which Ms. Seaberg may be deemed to share voting and dispositive power (Ms. Seaberg disclaims beneficial ownership of these shares of Common Stock except to the extent of her pecuniary interest therein.).
-Ms. Mingus is a beneficiary of one of the trusts that holds 63,404 shares. - (i) Includes 46,172 shares of Common Stock held in a trust. - (j) Includes director nominees. - (k) Includes 1,000 shares of Common Stock held by spouse.
+- (g) Consists of 41,510 shares of Common Stock held in a trust. - (h) Includes director nominees. - (i) Includes 1,000 shares of Common Stock held by spouse.